bowen0701/bowen0701.github.io/about.md

 I am Bowen Li, a data scientist and hybird of researcher/engineer, enjoying breaking down business/engineering problems and finding solutions using statistical machine learning with real-world datasets.
 My work is to apply, develop and implement algorithms and build large-scale data processing pipelines and machine learning-based products.
 PhD in Statistics from National Chiao Tung University.

-I just joined Zalando as data scientist in personalization.
+I just joined Zalando as Data Scientist in Personalization.
 The best email address to contact me is bowen0701 at gmail.com.

 ## Research Interests